MalcolmWigder/malcolmwigder.github.io/index.md

 </figure>
 Hi, my name is Malcolm.
 Welcome to my website.

-I am a 21 year old Rice Student studying math and physics.
+I am a 21 year old at Rice University studying math and physics.
 My research thusfar has been in ML for atmospheric physics and computational geophysics.

 Here is where I will throw up some projects.
 I am pretty interested in simulating things and trying to solve games, so the projects will be about that probably.
 I will also post puzzles and publications on here eventually.

+Some other interests include:
+- backpacking
+- tennis (table and actual)
+- writing

-Email me at mbw7@rice.edu for anything you need
+Email me at mbw7@rice.edu for anything you ever need
 <br>
 <br>